 Flash freezing is affective with almost anything you can freeze.
-We prefer to use it with smaller foods with higher moisture content like blueberries, blackberries, carrots, watermelon and cantaloupe chunks, and raspberries.
+We prefer to use it with smaller foods with higher moisture content like when we freeze blueberries, freeze blackberries, freeze carrots, freeze watermelon and freeze cantaloupe chunks, and freeze raspberries.

 Start with the largest, freshest, most ripe cherries you can find.
 You don't want them to be bruised or damaged at all.

 - Wash your cherries first.
 We pour them into a colander and run them under cold water in the sink

 - dry them off completely with a paper towel